Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 :Version:  1.0.0
 :Status:  Draft
 :KSL project: Z22031HAW_hawea-model - supplemental
-:Purpose: This document provides the results of a re-analysis of the historical low lake levels at Lake Hawea (1976-1979).
+:Purpose: This document provides the results of a re-analysis of the historical low lake levels at Lake Hāwea (1976-1979).
 The analysis was conducted to determine the corresponding groundwater levels at the time of the low lake levels.

-# review change Hawea to Hāwea

 Index
 =====